FlorianTseng/FlorianTseng/README.md

 Beyond my primary work in "computational condensed matter physics," I have recently developed a strong interest in statistical physics and neural computation.
 I am also applying the research methods I excel in to this field, exploring novel research directions.

-If you have questions about my work or are simply interested in it, feel free to [contact me](mailto:florian@whu.edu.cn).
+If you have questions about my work or are simply interested in it, feel free to [contact me via email](mailto:florian@whu.edu.cn).

 ---
 <!-- <p style="width:100%"><img align="left" src="https://github-readme-stats.vercel.app/api?username=FlorianTseng&show_icons=true&theme=dark&locale=en" alt="Anthony Wang's GitHub stars" /></p> -->